rexsheikh/rexsheikh.github.io/projectPosts.md

 This week, I will have to use the weekend to catch up on implementation of key react components and scoring.
 I don't have any impediments in my way currently but I am finding it difficult to pick the project up after putting it down for most of the week.
 I think charting a solid plan will help me to reduce the time to "spin up" when I approach it again.

 I liked my process this week.
 I was pulled away consistently by work but I managed to find some time to plan strategically which I hope will help me in the long run.

+## Post 9 (7.24.2025)
+Last week I seeded some test data in an S3 bucket to ensure I was able to pull it down to populate the high score table.
+I was having trouble implementing the scoring for a few of the games so I began a prototype using a simple click counter in react.
+I hope to extend that to the scoring in-game but using the sensors in Matter.js has proven more difficult than I would expect.
+With the simple click-counter logic though, I hope to extend to include the sensors.
+I can now at least send and receive updates to the backend.

+This week, I will look to finish that in-game logic and post real high scores to the table.
+From there, I will again revisit some UI and basic game flow.
+Right now, there are some mechanics that make the games too difficult or clunky.
+The free throw game, for example, is far too difficult because the scoring sensor is too small, the restitution parameters too high (causing any bounce to almost guarantee a no-score) and the slingshot mechanic is far too sensitive.
+I have a good idea how to fix most of the problems but it will require some guess and check.

+My process this week was good.
+I chose a small subset of the project to work on and was able to execute.
+I think if I have a well-defined set of tasks I can approach them more readily and with better success.